 Which park facilities are closed?
 When will they reopen?

 Most Nevada State Park visitor centers, museums, and gift shops have reopened.
-Within Lake Tahoe Nevada State Park, the parking lot at Memorial Point and the Tahoe East Shore Trail between Memorial Point and Sand Harbor are closed until further notice.
+Within Lake Tahoe Nevada State Park, the parking lot at Memorial Point is closed until further notice.
 Most group-use areas have re-opened.
 Please contact the park directly for information on group-use areas.